 Toronto’s coffee game is strong.
 We take our caffeine seriously.
 Just within the last decade alone, there’s been an explosion of independent cafés popping up all over the city serving high-quality coffee.
 Just ask any local where to grab a cup of joe and you’ll be met with enthusiastic responses.

-As patio dining opens up across the city, so does the return to sitting at a café with a freshly roasted brew catching up with friends or even getting some work done—albeit outside for now.
 From the outset, it may not seem like many cafés offer patio dining, but many have secret patios tucked away in the back or high up on rooftops.
-In the spirit of sharing is caring, we’re rounding up 6 hidden café patios for your next caffeine fix below.
+In the spirit of sharing is caring, we’re rounding up 5 hidden café patios for your next caffeine fix below.

 Located in the heart of West Queen West, Cafe23 has been opened since 2019 and has quickly become a local favourite.
 Just a stones-throw away from Trinity Bellwoods Park, Cafe23 is reflective of its eclectic neighbourhood and supports local businesses wherever possible from their pastries to the art adorning their walls, fresh and dried flower bouquets for sale to the ethically sourced coffee.